The First Steps in Digital HR Strategy

-The only constant in digital business is change.
+The only constant in digital business is change, or in this case, transformation.
 And as many businesses with unwieldy on-premise platforms are now realising, the ability to implement and assimilate the latest technological developments can be a key factor in maintaining that crucial competitive edge.

 This is important, because the pace of change in HR and Payroll software is accelerating.
 Does your platform supplier have a strategy for AI, RPA, Chat, anytime, anywhere access?
-New technologies like these can be incredibly difficult to bolt on later, and if your platform doesn’t have a roadmap that includes these – beware, your foundations may already be shaky.
+New technologies like these can be incredibly difficult to bolt on later, and if your platform doesn’t have a roadmap that includes the potential for disruptive technology developments – beware, your foundations may already be shaky.